mrbid/ChaoticSystemModelling/CollisionsSimulation/README.md

 # ChaoticSystemModelling
-This was an experiment to see how well a Feed-forward Neural Network could model a chaotic system.
+This is an experiment to see how well a Feed-forward Neural Network could model a chaotic system.

 This version attempts to simulate just the collisions and the reflected vector for every sphere.